-- After the timer rings, take a 5 minute break.
+- After the timer rings, take a five-minute break.
 This is one Pomodoro session.

-- After 4 Pomodoro sessions take a longer break of 20-30 minutes, then repeat the process.
+- After four Pomodoro sessions take a longer break of 20-30 minutes, then repeat the process.

-The key to this is to work on only one task during each session.
-No phones or any other kinds of distractions should be present.
+The key to making this work is to focus on only one task each session.
+No phone or any other kind of distraction should be present.

-When you consider how to be productive, this concept is a must.
+When considering how to be productive, this concept is a must.
 You need to create a to-do list.

 Make your list results-oriented and you’ll get results.

-This is one of my favorite productivity hacks because it’s one that you can do right now.
-Make a new note on your phone, or grab a pen and paper, and start writing down what needs to get done.
+This is one of my favorite productivity hacks because it’s both something that you can do right now and is incredibly helpful.
+Make a new note on your phone or grab a pen and paper and start writing down what needs to get done.

-Also known as the Pareto principle, the 80/20 rule states that eighty percent of the results come from twenty percent of the action.
+Also known as the Pareto principle, the 80/20 rule states that eighty percent of your results come from twenty percent of your actions.